 Idiopathic scoliosis is sometimes initially diagnosed in adults during evaluation for other back complaints or disorders.
 The curve may or may not be significant.

 Congenital scoliosis is caused by birth defects that affect spine formation and result in deformed or fused vertebrae.
 Congenital scoliosis has a high likelihood of progressing in severity.
 Children usually require early surgical intervention to prevent serious complications.

 In addition to spinal problems, children with congenital scoliosis also have a higher risk for organ deformities that can affect heart, kidney, urinary, and nervous system function.

 Neuromuscular scoliosis results from a medical condition such as:

 - Spina bifida

 - Poliomyelitis (Polio)

-- Spinal cord injuries
+- Spinal cord injuries or tumors

 Causes of Scoliosis in Adults